-Travel Department have put together a snapshot of how cultures around the world celebrate the festivities.
+Travel Department has put together a snapshot of how cultures around the world celebrate the festivities.
 Take a look below.

 1. Italy & Befana the Witch